Overview of Connecticut Testing Requirements

 For initial certification in Connecticut, all candidates must:

-- Complete an approved teacher preparation program and specific coursework for the certification endorsement area(s)
+- Complete an approved educator preparation program and specific coursework for the certification endorsement area(s)

 - Demonstrate essential skills and subject knowledge by passing the appropriate Praxis I® and Praxis II® tests for their certification area